 definitely not used to this *ahem*

-This was definitely something I wish I knew before moving to Madrid, and let me tell you why.
+This was definitely something I wish I had known before moving to Madrid, and let me tell you why.

 Though I wasn’t paying an obscene amount of money monthly for my phone service, I could have definitely been more aware of other phone companies and their services.